life-itself/second-renaissance/content/contribute guide1.md

 * Now click the green “Create pull request button”.
 This will notify a team member to review and confirm the additions you’ve made to the site.
 * Once they’ve done that, your edit will appear on the site!
 Thanks for contributing!

-## Glossary

-* Repo => short for [Repository](https://docs.github.com/en/get-started/quickstart/github-glossary#repository).
-Contains all a project’s files.
-* Working directory => The folder you are currently working in.

 ## Contact